jina-ai/finetuner/docs/notebooks/image_to_image.md

 <!-- #region id="xA7IIhIOk0h0" -->
 ## Fine-tuning

-Now that we have the training and evaluation datasets loaded as `DocumentArray`s and selected our model, we can start our fine-tuning run.
+Now that we have selected our model and loaded the training and evaluation datasets as `DocumentArray`s, we can start our fine-tuning run.
 <!-- #endregion -->

 ```python id="qGrHfz-2kVC7"